-PP1: Plan for the delivery of infrastructure to support growth
+PP1: Plan for the delivery of infrastructure to support growth romote and provide digital infrastructur

 1.8 Review Council's strategies and plans to ensure active cycling and pedestrian networks are provided and linked across urban areas.

 Public art can assist with linking the active network as wayfinders and points of interest.